Visit Industry Information, Assistance and Forms for the following types of license applications:

 Your license will be sent via regular mail unless you provide a pre-paid overnight envelope with your application for license.

 Yes.
-You may request that a copy of the license be faxed to you, once issued.
+You may request that a copy of your license be emailed to you, once issued.
+Please contact licensing, via phone or email message, if you need this service, at licensing@tdhca.texas.gov or (877) 313-3023

 If you lost your license, a $25 reprint fee will be required.
 However, if you never received your license, another license may be sent to you at no charge.